dotlink-ops/nextjs/docs/security-audit-template.md

 | Engineering Manager | <!-- name --> | <!-- yyyy-mm-dd --> | <!-- signature --> | Team commitment to remediation |

 **Certification Statement:**
-"I certify that this audit has been conducted in accordance with Avidelta security standards and that all findings have been accurately documented.
+"I certify that this audit has been conducted in accordance with nexus-core security standards and that all findings have been accurately documented.
 Any exceptions or accepted risks have been formally approved and documented."

 **Next Audit Due:** <!-- yyyy-mm-dd --> (90 days from completion date)